 The CaGBC is committed to offering Canadian clients LEED certification services in both official languages and is working with the USGBC to determine the appropriate model for offering French language services.

-Registration to the LEED v4 rating systems opened in November 2013, and it is expected that Canadian ACPs will be introduced at our National conference in June 2014.
+Registration to the LEED v4 rating systems opened in November 2013, and the first set of Canadian ACPs were published in June 2014 – they may be viewed on our LEED v4 Resources web page.

-In order to facilitate the transition to LEED v4, projects will be able to register under the current rating systems until at least 2015.
+In order to facilitate the transition to LEED v4, projects will be able to register for the LEED Canada 2009 (v1 for Commercial Interiors) rating systems until June 27, 2015.
 This will provide a period of time during which project teams will have the opportunity to choose which version to register under.

 Thinking about pursuing LEED v4?
 Be the first Platinum certified project, and receivefree certification!